-In these ways, the Coalition's business model provides the foundational capabilities required to support joint project development solicitations for Lebanon Community Power and other participating programs - inclusive of long-term contract valuation simulations, counterparty negotiation, and active management of the contract and overall portfolio thereafter.
+In these ways, the Coalition's business model provides the foundational capabilities required to support joint project development solicitations for Rye Community Power and other participating programs - inclusive of long-term contract valuation simulations, counterparty negotiation, and active management of the contract and overall portfolio thereafter.

-Lebanon Community Power Goals, Objectives, and Requirements
+Rye Community Power Goals, Objectives and Requirements

-Lebanon Community Power affords the City the capacity and flexibility to realize and build on our policies pertaining to, sustainability, energy, economic vitality, and infrastructure.
+Rye Community Power affords the Town the capacity and flexibility to realize and build on our policies pertaining to energy, economic development, and infrastructure.